juhamyllari/pentomino-tiler/README.md

 # Pentomino Tiler
-A Java application that tiles a board with pentominoes!
-Pentomino Tiler has a JavaFX GUI.
+A JavaFX application that tiles a board with [pentominoes](https://en.wikipedia.org/wiki/Pentomino)!

 Version 1.0 of Pentomino Tiler has been released.
 The project is coursework for [TiraLabra](https://github.com/TiraLabra/2018-1) and will likely not be updated after the end of October 2018.